aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 1.
 Getting Started

-TODO Describe what this section will create, why, and how it fits into Amplify's value set.
+In this section, you will create the project foundation by creating an AWS account, configuring the Amplify CLI, and adding required dependencies.

 ## Step 1.
 Sign up for an AWS account